NPRA/postgis_roadnetwork_deployment/README.md

 # Deplay a routable database of the Norwegian road network

 This repository is meant as a starting point for developing routing services on the Norwegian road network.
-THe road network is downloaded from the official site at Geo-Norge, which is updated at about a monthly basis.
+The road network is downloaded from the official site at Geo-Norge, which is updated at about a monthly basis.

 To use this repository the following is needed:
 * Postgres database with pgrouting and postgis